 The City of Marshall, Harrison County, and Marshall EDC have made infrastructure a priority to meet the needs of the growing demand for highly reliable and efficient transportation.

-The Harrison County Airport offers two asphalt runways, one about 5,000 feet long and the other about 3,300 feet.
+The Harrison County Airport offers two asphalt runways, one about 5,000 feet long and the other 3,300 feet.
 Private jets can land here.
 The airport offers available hangar space and is a perfect location for small aircraft businesses.
 Larger commercial carrier airports are nearby in Shreveport, LA, and Longview, TX.
 International airports are two to three hours away at DFW, Love Field, Houston Intercontinental, and Houston Hobby.

 No, we aren't on the ocean, but traffic from the Port of Houston, just 3-4 hours away (pending traffic) comes our way daily.
 Many distribution and transportation companies are looking at the benefits of being in a lower-cost environment that is not so tied up with traffic and exorbitant lease prices.
 We are also just 30 minutes from deliveries to and from The Port of Caddo-Bossier.

 Broadband service now extends throughout downtown Marshall and at every Marshall business park.
 BroadbandNow reports 82.8% of Marshall has broadband coverage, along with 80.6% for all of Harrison County.
 Harrison County and Marshall EDC joined up with Connected Nations Texas to conduct a survey to determine further improvements.
 This plan is being implemented.
 Both the county and city are expanding broadband coverage and options to residents and businesses.